li0nr/Nova-Safe-off-heap-memory-allocation-and-reclamation/README.md

 # Nova

-based on the Oak code
+the allocator that is used is very basic and based on the OAK allocator.

-basic fucntionality is in Facade.java class & some modification on the Oak code
+basic fucntionality is in Facade.java class.

+synchrobench benchmarks is under benchmarks/synchro.